 "I was designed to defend this land, and I will do it by destroying everyone!"

-General Steel from Sym-Bionic Titan.
+- General Steel from Sym-Bionic Titan.
 Steel's violent obsession to stop any aliens tends to endanger his men and everyone around him.
-During his mecha's first battle, his fighting style is far more agressive than the Titan's and tends to cause a great deal of damage.
+During his mecha's first battle, his fighting style is far more aggressive than the Titan's and tends to cause a great deal of damage.

-On the heroic side there are Generals How and Sung, but there's also Fong, a very aggressive man who pressures the Avatar into assuming the Avatar state and defeating the Fire Nation, even showing the medical bay of grievously injured troops, and implying further deaths from the war.
+- On the heroic side there are Generals How and Sung, but there's also Fong, a very aggressive man who pressures the Avatar into assuming the Avatar state and defeating the Fire Nation, even showing the medical bay of grievously injured troops, and implying further deaths from the war.
 He even goes so far to attack Aang, and almost kills Katara.
 Though when the actual invasion of the fire nation commences, all the other Earth Kingdom Generals have been defeated, and he does send some of his troops to help invade the fire nation.
 Sung, however, is more of a paranoid coward.